weekendfamily/foodforthepeople/_posts/blog/2016-09-02-Mock-Raffaello.md

 3. Honey can be replaced with plain sugar.
 I prefer honey.

+### Variations

+I once mixed it with KitchenAid (step 1) with the whisker adapter thingy and it turned out too liquid.
+The mixing should be gentle.

 ---
 * Servings: 4
 * Prep Time:  20 mins